-- 1. A student may request to complete pre-nursing (NURS112) courses and sophomore nursing (NURS211, NURS212, NURS213, NURS214, NURS214, NURS221, NURS252 and NURS353) courses during the same academic year.
-Approval is based on prior academic performance and number of support course and General Education courses already completed. - 2.
-Students will not be permitted to audit clinical courses.
+- 1. Students will not be permitted to audit clinical courses.
 If a student has a leave of absence from nursing courses, he/she may be required to enroll in a clinical nursing course as a refresher prior to taking the next new clinical course.
-This will enhance the student's clinical experience and provide a foundation upon which to build in the new course. - 3.
-Any student who has a leave of absence (one semester or greater) from the nursing courses should be reminded that upon return to nursing courses all current policies will be in effect for the student. - 4.
-Students must complete the Sophomore-Senior nursing courses in no more than five consecutive calendar years unless special permission is granted by the Admission and Progression Committee to extend this time. - 5.
-Nursing courses to be considered for transfer from another institution must have been completed within the past 5 academic years with a grade of C or better. - 6.
-Support courses to be considered for transfer from another institution must have been completed within the past 10 academic years with a grade of C or better. - 7.
-No nursing coursework will be accepted for transfer once a student is admitted and enrolled at Malone University. - 8.
+This will enhance the student's clinical experience and provide a foundation upon which to build in the new course. - 2.
+Any student who has a leave of absence (one semester or greater) from the nursing courses should be reminded that upon return to nursing courses all current policies will be in effect for the student. - 3.
+Students must complete the Sophomore-Senior nursing courses in no more than five consecutive calendar years unless special permission is granted by the Admission and Progression Committee to extend this time. - 4.
+Nursing courses to be considered for transfer from another institution must have been completed within the past 5 academic years with a grade of C or better. - 5.
+Support courses to be considered for transfer from another institution must have been completed within the past 10 academic years with a grade of C or better. - 6.
+No nursing coursework will be accepted for transfer once a student is admitted and enrolled at Malone University unless special permission is granted by the Admission and Progression Committee. - 7.
 The admission and Progression Committee reserves the right to make exceptions to or additions to the policy on an individual basis.